Thursday, September 16, 2010

 I finished my Energy Kinesiology program, which is only just the beginning.

+I have that moment when you stop and you contemplate where you are at.
 In one mind, I feel as though I have thrown all my cards in the air and have a sense of complete freedom.
 Like when you go skydiving.
 You take a leap of faith.
 As you plummet towards the earth, you have a sense of stillness, complete freedom.

 Yet, at the same time another part of the mind is in complete chaos.
 Trying to control and figure out the next steps.
 It worries about the future and the past.
 It blindly tries to grasp to something tangible.